darryllee/unthreaded/README.md

 This app adds a "Comments Unthreaded" tab to the Activity section of Jira issues.
 Unlike the default threaded comment view, this provides:

 - **Linear Timeline**: All comments displayed in a single, easy-to-scan list
-- **Enhanced Search**: Find specific comments or authors quickly
-- **Content Analysis**: Understand comment patterns and author participation
-- **Better Navigation**: No nested threads - just a clean chronological flow
+- **Simple Navigation**: No nested threads - just a clean chronological flow
+- **Quick Overview**: See total comment count and easily switch between oldest/newest first

 ## Technical Architecture